Looking for the best Christian Christmas books for kids? Here is a list of 25 Christmas picture books that center on Jesus’ birthday.

 - A Child Was Born: A First Nativity Book by Grace Maccarone is a very simple first nativity book telling of the first Christmas.

-- The Legend of the Candy Cane by Lori Walburg tells how the candy cane can be used to teach about Jesus birth, life and resurrection.
+- The Legend of the Candy Cane by Lori Walburg tells how the candy cane can teach about Jesus birth, life and resurrection.

 - The Legend of the Christmas Cookie by Dandi Daley Mackall tells how European Christmas cookies began as another way to share the story of Jesus’ birth.
 This newer version appears to be the same as the Gift of the Christmas Cookie by the same author but with different illustrations.